SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/eset_protect.md

 This setup guide will show you how to enable log export in ESET Protect using syslog.

-Only events from the following log categories are being exported to Syslog server: Detection, Firewall, HIPS, Audit and ESET Inspec.
+Only events from the following log categories are being exported to Syslog server: Detection, Firewall, HIPS, Audit and ESET Inspect.

 To enable Syslog server in ESET Protect, follow the steps below: